mbrevda/react-image/README.md

 ### Standalone component (legacy)

 When possible, you should use the `useImage` hook.
-This provides for greater flexability and provides support for React Suspense.
+This provides for greater flexibility and provides support for React Suspense.

 Include `react-image` in your component: